How to Make Champagne Cake

 Taste of Home

-When finished, this cake looks simple yet festive—just like a classic flute of bubbles.
-But the real fun comes slicing into the cake.
+When finished, this cake looks simple yet festive—like a classic flute of bubbles.
+But the real fun comes when slicing into the cake.
 It’s perfectly moist with a welcome hint of champagne flavor and not too sweet!
 Combined with the buttercream, it’s the perfect balance of sweet, airy and celebratory.
 This cake has me thinking that I’ll be toasting friends and family this New Year’s with a glass of champagne and a generous slice of cake.
 Learn how to decorate champagne bottles.